 As the Texas Admissions Blog reminds you, “While your professional life is important, this essay is your opportunity to share who you are outside of the bullet points on your resume.”
 The best Texas McCombs MBA application essays will dive deep into your motivations and aspirations.

 Also, share your cultural background, formative moments in your life, and friends, family, and colleagues who have influenced you.
 To identify engaging stories for your Texas McCombs MBA application, think about those pivotal moments of change.

 Life transitions can spark your Texas McCombs MBA application essay topics.

 For many people, the transition from high school to college and from college to work leads to personal change.
-Others have had formative childhood experiences.
-Or, experiences that led to shifts in perspective, like travel or living outside your home country.
-Any of these types of experiences could be an excellent way to illustrate your values and what motivates you.
+Others have had formative childhood experiences or experiences that led to shifts in perspective, like travel or living outside your home country.
+These types of incidents could be an excellent way to illustrate your values and what motivates you.

 Once you have identified the content of your essay, you can decide how to present it.
 If you determine your story works better in writing, choose the essay.
 However, a video could allow you to add elements of emotion, such as humor, that are harder to convey in writing.
 With a video, you can include graphics, photos, or other visual elements.
 Note that you should appear in the video for the bulk of it.

 If you choose a video essay, write a script for your video.
 Think about the bullet points you want to cover and any essential points.
 If you decide to talk into the camera, make sure you rehearse.
 Consider having a friend or family member there so you can speak to a person instead of the camera.